kouyouelysian/myartgallery/README.md

 - myag_style/bmco_states.css
 - myag_style/viewer.css

-Alternatively, copy the contents of bmco_states.css to your running stylesheet - there's not much, and it governs showing/hiding artworks when paginating.
+For *bmco_states.css*, you can alternatively copy the contents of to your running stylesheet - there's not much, it governs showing/hiding artworks when paginating.

 At the bottom of your page, before the closing `</body>` tag, hook up the following scripts using `<script>` elements *in precisely this order*:

 - myag_code/bmco.js
 - myag_code/bmco_xml.js